 Joint and several liability laws ensure that injured parties are compensated even if some responsible parties fail to pay damages due to bankruptcy or some other reason.

-- Economic damages but not non-economic damages (compensation for intangible injuries like pain and suffering)
+- Economic damages, but not non-economic damages such as punitive compensation for intangible injuries like pain and suffering

 - Defendants whose liability for the plaintiff’s injury meets a certain threshold, such as 50%

-Because of the burden they impose on some defendants, joint and several liability laws have been replaced in many states with several liability laws.
+Joint and several liability laws have been replaced in many states with several liability laws because of the burden they impose on some defendants.